csev/wc-experiment/README.md

 for the "big time" they should work in static HTML and you should be able to view source and understand what is going on.

-You can seem my playground at https://www.dr-chuck.com/wc-experiment/
+You can see my playground at https://www.dr-chuck.com/wc-experiment/

 It is simple, static, and crude.